Hadrians wall bathhouse ruins

 Take a Raincoat and test your gear

-On Hadrian’s wall there is a certain reputation for the rain and with good reason.
+On the Hadrian’s Wall Path, there is a certain reputation for the rain, and for good reason.
 So prepare for the rain and test your gear in it.
 The last thing you want is to be soaking wet the entire time.
-Learn from my raincoat mistake.
+Get rain pants as well as a Rain jacket.
+Or go with the poncho option.
+An umbrella is also a contender, however, it can be quite windy on the open fields and hilltops.

 I'm Frank, the main guy and owner of this website.
 Loves hiking, gear and bushcraft.
 And can get quite nerdy about them.
 In the woods several times a week preparing for my next hike.
 Always searching for another hill, which is quite difficult in the Netherlands.
 That's why I search around several countries.
 More about me on the about page.